panamixo/testing/Testing.md

 1. Verify that the button is clickable.

-2. Verify that the text in the scrolling screens is properly displayed.
+2. Ensure that the sentences and paragraphs of the text are readable.

 3. Verify that the scrolling speed does not affect the diplay of the images.